kofifus/New/README.md

 The above methods have the following disadvantages:

- - Ugly syntax - ending up with lot's of 'this._', defining methods inside the constructor etc
+ - Ugly syntax - ending up with lots of 'this', 'this._', defining methods inside the constructor etc

  - Error prone - especially if a user decides to call a 'private' method

- - Complicated - the use of WeakMaps or Symbols make the code hard to read with lot's of extra 'boiler' code
+ - Complicated - the use of WeakMaps or Symbols make the code hard to read with lots of extra 'boiler' code

- - No clear separation of the public interface (proxy) of the class from the implementation.
+ - No clear separation of the public interface (header) of the class from the implementation.

 ## Solution ##
 <br/>
 Below is a better, simpler solution with the following advantages:

- - no need for 'this._', that/self, weakmaps, symbols etc. Clear and straightforward 'class' code
+ - no need for 'this', 'this._', that/self, weakmaps, symbols etc. Clear and straightforward 'class' code

  - private variables and methods are _really_ private